Skip to main content

 The fixed-scope model is appropriate for projects with objectives, deliverables and acceptance criteria clear enough that you can better control cost, timeline and risk.

 Not every project should be delivered with agility.
 When the problem is clearly defined, the domain is stable enough, and you need contractual predictability, the fixed-scope model makes sense.
+This model gives you control, clarity and delivery discipline — without promising the impossible.

 If we know well enough what we're building, we can define a clear delivery scope, stages, responsibilities, acceptance criteria and a predictable form of collaboration.